jiecaoyu/XNOR-Net-PyTorch/README.md

 ```

 ## ImageNet
 I implemented the AlexNet for the ImageNet dataset.
+### Dataset

+The training supports [torchvision](https://github.com/pytorch/vision).
+But the author is still training model and tuning the hyperparameters.
+The pretrained model will soon be available.

-You can download the preprocessed dataset [here](https://drive.google.com/uc?export=download&id=0B-7I62GOSnZ8aENhOEtESVFHa2M) and uncompress it.
-However, to use this dataset, you have to install [Caffe](https://github.com/BVLC/caffe) first.
-Support with [torchvision](https://github.com/pytorch/vision) data reader will soon be added.
-If you need the function now, please contact ```jiecaoyu@umich.edu```.
+If you have installed [Caffe](https://github.com/BVLC/caffe), you can download the preprocessed dataset [here](https://drive.google.com/uc?export=download&id=0B-7I62GOSnZ8aENhOEtESVFHa2M) and uncompress it.
 To set up the dataset:
 ```bash
 $ cd <Repository Root>/ImageNet/networks/